cloudify-cosmo/getcloudify.org/guide/3.1/ui-modifying-ui-css.md

 {%summary%} {{page.abstract}}{%endsummary%}

 # Modifying the UI CSS
-This guide will explain how to unpack and modify the CSS for cloudify-ui before you bootstrap.
+This guide will explain how to unpack and modify the CSS for Cloudify's UI prior to bootstrapping.

 ## Unpack and modify
 Please follow the instruction below:

 1. Download the UI package you want to install (a deb file).

-2. Extract the deb file using command:<br>
+2. Extract the deb file using the command:<br>
 {%highlight bash%}
 ar vx cloudify-ui_3.1.0-ga-b85_amd64.deb
 {%endhighlight%}